What Is Pericardial Mesothelioma?

 Working with an experienced mesothelioma doctor is critical to receiving the best care for pericardial mesothelioma.

-- Give advice on the best ways to improve a patient’s prognosis
+- Share advice on the best ways to improve prognosis

-- Refer patients to other specialists that may better meet their needs
+- Refer you to other specialists as needed

 Pericardial Mesothelioma Cancer Centers